PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/NuggetFarmerHighlands.md

 <img src="images/NuggetFarmerHighlands-1.png">

 The program will repeatedly warp to Coronet Highlands and try to find and battle Charm.

-The chance of finding her on each trip to Coronet Highlands is 1-in-5.
+It will also pick up an Iron Chunk that lies along the path.
+The chance of finding Charm on each trip is 1-in-5.
 In the post game, defeating her will reward you with 4 or 5 nuggets.

 If the program finds a shiny, it still stop and go to the Switch home to freeze the game.
 You can change this behavior in the options.